carsxe/carsxe-java-package/README.md

 - `obdcodesdecoder` – Decode OBD error/diagnostic codes

 Refer to the [CarsXE API Documentation](https://api.carsxe.com/docs) for more details about parameters and response formats.

----

-## 📄 License

-This library is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.